St. Mary's International School: Fine Arts

 Students can earn International Baccalaureate credit in some courses.

 The vocal music program features groups such as the Men's Choir, Varsity Ensemble and International Show Choir.
 These award-winning choirs have performed in the United States, Austria, Hungary, Canada, Australia, China, South Korea, Indonesia, and many other countries.
 St. Mary's high schoolers may also take part in the Tokyo Area Honor Choir amongst other KPASSP schools, if they are accepted through auditioning.
-The St. Mary's High Schoolers enroll in contests in the United States with other choirs from universities, since the level on tone and quality of the choir is very high.
-St. Mary's has never lost a choir competition in the Kanto Plains.

 The instrumental music program features groups such as the Concert Band, Jazz Band, and the Wind Ensemble.
 Seisen International School collaborates with St. Mary's for the Orchestra used in the Musical.
 Similarly to the choir, high schoolers may take part in the Tokyo Area Honor Band amongst other KPASSP schools, if they are accepted through auditioning.

 2-D Art, 3-D Art, and Architecture courses are also provided at the school, with students taking the International Baccalaureate being able to take these classes as credited courses.
 Notable artwork usually gets into the Tokyo Artscape, an annual exhibit collaborated on by some KPASSP schools, and some other Tokyo Area schools.

 The BrainBowl Team competes in the annual BrainBowl tournament, where SMIS has proven to be a powerhouse, capturing the title 32 times out of the 41 championships.
 The last title it won was in 2018, the most recent tournament, with a 150-point lead ahead of its next school.

 The Debate Team at St. Mary's is also particularly strong, and competes against Seisen International School, The American School in Japan, the International School of the Sacred Heart, and Yokota High School.
 The team has won the annual Kanto Plains Debate Tournament three years in a row, from 2010 to 2012.
 It also won in 2021, with all three All-Stars being from St. Mary's.

 The Speech Team at SMIS is also a strong team, and they compete in the annual Speech Contest amongst other KPASSP schools.
 In the most recent tournament, held at Seisen in Fall 2012, the SMIS Speech Team won second place.

 Each year, the Math Contest team, composed of students skilled at math, take part in the Math Field Day, a tournament for KPASSP students.
 St. Mary's tends to do particularly well there too, with usually at least 1 member of the team in the Top 5 at every grade level.

 The fall showcases the Fall Play, where selected students perform and help to make it an annual success, while every year in the spring, selected students perform and help in the Musical.

 The fall also showcases the Varsity Robotics Team which competes internationally and nationally in competitive Robotics.